Run (Awolnation album): Background

 In a retrospective interview in May 2016, Aaron described Run as a tricky record to make because it was the first time he was actually giving something back to the longtime fans of a band he had been a part of, specifically AWOLNATION, something he had never done before with his other bands.
 Compared to Run, Bruno describes his earlier record Megalithic Symphony as crazy, very ambitious and something he had been wanting to do for a long time.
 He even mentions that he believed no one would listen to it.
 Aaron describes the creation of "Run" as an immense pressure to make something as equally passionate as "Megalithic Symphony", and something the diehard fans wouldn't be let down by.
 "Looking back now, it has been a year, and this record has been very important to a lot of people, so I'm satisfied."
-Aaron also mentions that its nice to have more songs he can pull from to make a setlist for live shows.
+Aaron also mentions that it's nice to have more songs he can pull from to make a setlist for live shows.
 "During the first record's tour cycle, we started playing headlining shows early on and I didn't know if we had enough material to fill the hour and 15 minute slot, but now we do and we can switch it up."

 Comparing his work to that of Radiohead's, Bruno mentions that he didn't expect to come back with a "Sail 2.0", but rather a continuation of his previous record.
 "Everyone expected Radiohead to come back with "Creep 2.0", but no, they didn't.
 Instead they came back with The Bends which everyone loved as much as Pablo Honey.
 I like to think Run is my The Bends."